bioinfo-pf-curie/as-mapping/reads_simulation/single_end/README.md

 The pipeline is divided in 4 scripts allowing a modularity for the way the user wants to simulate reads.

-The `biallelic_exemple.sh` script is provided as an exemple pour biallelic simulation from two strains.
+The `biallelic_exemple.sh` script is provided as an exemple for biallelic simulation from two strains.

 ## Test dataset